 Cuthbert Amphitheater is located in Alton Baker Park and is an outdoor theater which is popular for summertime concerts.

 Eugene Science Center was founded in 1961 and originally was a branch of OMSI (Oregon Museum of Science and Industry).
 In 1977 it became a privately owned non-profit entity.
-In 1980 it moved into 10,000 square foot facility in Alton Baker Park There is a planetarium and many hands-on exhibits to enjoy.
+In 1980 it moved into a 10,000 square foot facility in Alton Baker Park.
+There is a planetarium and many hands-on exhibits to enjoy.

 Delta Ponds is a 150-acre waterway, and a great place to go bird watching and see other wildlife and pretty plants.
 There are numerous ponds and channels of water throughout the site that flow from the Willamette River on this 1.4-mile loop trail.
 One section of the trail system starts near Valley River Center and crosses over to Goodpasture Island Road.
 Be sure to bring binoculars!